OWASP/www-chapter-san-antonio/index.md

 -   **Andrew Gordon - Senior Sales Engineer - Snyk**
 Andrew Gordon is a seasoned IT professional and application security advocate with over two decades of experience leading enterprise-scale technology transformations.
 Before joining Snyk as a Senior Sales Engineer, Andrew held pivotal roles across industries, including serving as Director of IT at Spectrum and leading application delivery at Reinsurance Group of America.
 His background spans project and product management, software development, and systems integration—particularly in CRM, ERP, and quote-to-cash (Q2C) environments.
 Known for building high-performing, globally distributed teams, Andrew brings a deep understanding of both business strategy and technical execution.
 He holds certifications including Certified Scrum Master, SAFe 4 Agilist, and ITIL Foundations.

+- **Joseph Gregorio - VP of AppSec - Frost Bank** Joseph Gregorio is the Vice President of Application Security at Frost Bank, bringing over 30 years of experience in Information Technology.
+His career spans software product development, application security, third-party risk management, governance, risk and compliance, and business continuity.
+Joseph’s diverse background includes leadership roles across the Department of Defense, telecommunications, financial services, and banking industries.
+He holds multiple professional certifications, including CISSP, CSSLP, GSEC, CGEIT, and PMP.
+Joseph earned a Master’s in Computer Information Systems from the University of Denver and an MBA from Colorado State University.

 **Additional Meeting Details**
 * Lunch Provided
 * Happy Hour & Demo Lab networking after session!!!
+* Opentext
+* Synk
+* ByteWhisper
+* Wallarm
+* BlackDuck

 **Happy Hour - Sponsors**
 * Opentext